MarinGrgurev/RepData_PeerAssessment1/PA1_template.md

 There is 2304 rows that have missing values in _steps_ column while other two columns don't have missing values.

-For imputation technique the regression predictions was used to perform determinsitic imputation.
+For imputation technique the predictions by regression was used to perform determinsitic imputation.
 More about this relatively simple technique as well as code used in this assignment can be found [here](http://www.stat.columbia.edu/~gelman/arm/missing.pdf).
-This imputation technique is a simple and general imputation procedure that uses information from the rest of the data (interval and date) to calculate regression model and that model is then used to impute values in cases where that variable is missing.
-First linear regression model is fitted with `lm`:
+This imputation technique is a simple and general imputation procedure that uses information from the rest of the data (_interval_ and _date_ columns) to fit regression model which is then used to impute values in cases where that variable had missing value.
+First linear regression model was fitted with `lm()`:

 ```r